Migrating from Cisco SD-WAN Cloud-Pro to Cisco SD-WAN Cloud

 A.

 You are responsible for upgrading both the Cisco SD-WAN Cloud-Pro Control Components and the edge devices as part of migration preparation.
-Cisco CloudOps can assist, if needed.
-When you have migrated to the Cisco SD-WAN Cloud, future software version upgrades of SD-WAN Control Components will be completed by Cisco.
+Contact CloudOps for assistance if you need help with upgrades.
+Once you have migrated to the Cisco SD-WAN Cloud, we will complete future software version upgrades of SD-WAN Control Components.

 Q.